Malliavin Calculus for the stochastic heat equation and results on the density: Existence of density

 \section{Existence of density}

-\begin{lemma} Let $u_n$ be the solution of the stochastic partial differential equation $(\ref{weak0})$, with diffusion coefficient $\sigma$ that satisfies assumptions (1) and (2) of Theorem {\ref{theorem21}}.
-For any $\hat{s}\ge 0$, $\varepsilon<\min\{1,\hat{s}\}$ and for a positive constant $C$ that depends only on $n$, i.e., $ C:=C(n)>0$, we get the following estimates for the Malliavin derivative
+\begin{lemma} Let $u_n$ be the solution of the equation $(\ref{mild0})$, with coefficients $f,\sigma$ that satisfy the assumptions (1) and (2) of Theorem {\ref{theorem21}}.
+For any $\hat{s}>0$, $\varepsilon<\min\{1,\hat{s}\}$ and for a positive constant $C$ that depends only on $n$, i.e., $ C:=C(n)>0$, we get the following estimates for the Malliavin derivative